3D-LATTE: Latent Space 3D Editing from Textual Instructions: Related Works

-In parallel, another line of work has emerged that moves beyond pure 2D updates by incorporating hybrid 2D-3D strategies.
+\boldparagraph{Hybrid 2D-3D Editing Methods} In parallel, another line of work has emerged that moves beyond pure 2D updates by incorporating hybrid 2D-3D strategies.
 SHAP-Editor~\citep{chen2024shap} learns a feed-forward editor operating in the latent space of Shap-E~\citep{Jun2023ShapEGC} and is trained using an SDS~\citep{poole2022dreamfusion} objective.
 However, it requires retraining for each new set of edits and relies heavily on the 2D priors and latent structure of Shap-E~\citep{Jun2023ShapEGC}.
-Thus, its edits lack flexibility and are often of poor visual quality, limiting its applicability.
+Thus, its edits lack flexibility and are often of poor visual quality.
 In contrast, our method generalizes across categories, produces high-fidelity outputs, and enables fast inference.
-MVEdit~\citep{mvedit2024} adopts a hybrid 2D-3D approach by fusing multi-view images into a 3D representation between denoising steps in a multi-view diffusion model.
-While this is a promising step toward enabling 3D-aware 2D edits, its reliance on 2D priors can still introduce Janus artifacts and multi-view inconsistencies.
+MVEdit~\citep{mvedit2024} adopts a hybrid 2D-3D approach by fusing images into a 3D representation between denoising steps in a multi-view diffusion model.
+More recently, Edit360~\cite{huang2025edit360} builds on a dense-view synthesis model and achieves propagation of edits by aligning an edited view camera trajectory with the original front-view trajectory.
+While these are promising steps toward enabling 3D-aware edits, reliance on 2D priors or trajectory alignment strategies can introduce multi-view inconsistencies.